darktable-org/dtdocs/content/preferences-settings/overview.md

 draft: false
 ---

-darktable comes with a number of settings that can be configured by users.
-You reach the configuration menu by clicking the gear icon at the top of the screen.
+darktable comes with a number of user-configurable preferences.
+These can be adjusted in the preferences dialog, which can be reached by clicking the gear icon on the right of the [top panel](../overview/user-interface/top-panel.md).